 We show that, when accounting for confounding effects of habitat and environmental conditions, Pipistrellus sp. activity is not systematically lower within 100m of SWTs compared to at longer distances (100-200m, 200-300m, 300-400m and 400-500m), irrespective of the number of turbines (single or multiple) installed.
 On this basis, we conclude that there is no evidence for cumulative effects of SWTs on a landscape (i.e. >100m) scale.

 By contrast, we previously showed that bat activity can be systematically lower in the immediate vicinity (<25m) of operating SWTs (Minderman et al. 2012), and indeed subsequent experimental studies of bat activity before- and after installation of SWTs near hedgerows confirmed such adverse effects on activity (Tatchley et al. submitted).
 Combined with the present finding of a lack of similar effects on a larger scale (i.e. within 100m), this suggests that such adverse effects are relatively localised.
 Although the mechanism causing such avoidance behaviour is unclear, experimental studies in a laboratory setting have shown that the return of echolocation pulses off spinning turbine blades may be erratic, potentially causing navigational problems for bats (Long, Flint & Lepper 2010).
 Other experimental studies have shown that some species of bat may avoid foraging in noisy environments (Schaub, Ostwald & Siemers 2008) but whether noise generated by turbines (including SWTs) has the same effect has not been tested.
-In either case, it would be reasonable to assume that the strength of such interference would dissipate relatively rapidly with distance, especially if it involves relatively high-frequency noise (which should attenuate more strongly over shorter distances) (Russ 2012), limiting the spatial scale of any adverse effect of the turbine.
+In either case, it would be reasonable to assume that the strength of such interference would dissipate relatively rapidly with distance, especially if it involves relatively high-frequency noise (which attenuates quickly over distance) (Russ 2012), limiting the spatial scale of any adverse effect of the turbine.

 This apparently relatively localised effect of SWTs may in turn also explain the lack of evidence for any cumulative effect (i.e. effects were not different between single- or multiple turbine sites).
 If avoidance behaviour only operates over relatively short (as per our previous findings, <25m) distances, it may be possible for bats to avoid individual turbines rather than whole "clusters" of turbines.
-Indeed, in our multiple turbine sites, turbines were sited 13 - 122 m apart with this distance being less than 23 m in only one case (mean 49.4m).
+Indeed, in our multiple turbine sites, turbines were sited 13 - 122 m apart (mean 49.4m), and there was only one instance of two turbines closer than 25m.
 This suggests that in most cases bats would be able to avoid individual turbines without coming in very close proximity of another, limiting the possibility of any cumulative effects.
 Further detailed study of individual flight paths would be required to confirm whether this is the case, however.
 Moreover, it should be noted that although the possibility of cumulative effects is often raised for larger turbines and wind farms (Masden et al. 2010; SNH 2012), empirical studies that demonstrate such effects are rare and have tended to focus on birds rather than bats (Schaub 2012).
 Although this may be due to the logistical difficulty of studying such large-scale effects, it is possible that cumulative effects themselves are rare, except in specific circumstances.